ivid/place/README.md

-# place
+# Place
-Recreation of Reddit's r/place
+Recreation of basic features from Reddit's r/place